Worcestershire's Children's Service for Gypsy Roma Traveller

 and understanding of Traveller Communities and culture.

-all children can be valued equally, treated with respect and
+acceptance in which all children can be valued equally, treated

-provided with equal opportunities within education and access to
+with respect and provided with equal opportunities within education

-support services.
-It is concerned with developing inclusive values,
+and access to support services.
+It is concerned with developing

-shared by all staff, pupils, governors, parents/carers and
+inclusive values, shared by all staff, pupils, governors,

-communities that are conveyed to all new members of the school.
+parents/carers and communities that are conveyed to all new members

-These principles underpin the development of policies and practice
+of the school.
+These principles underpin the development of

-Inclusive practices are those which effectively implement the
+strengths are recognised.
+Inclusive practices are those which

 We are not responsible for the content of external sites.

 This page was last reviewed 20 December 2013 at 16:32.